What Are Header Tags? [+4 Tips for Writing Website Headings]

 By creating exciting headings, you’ll provide your audience with details about each section and draw them into reading your page.

-Start creating better website headings today
+Start creating better heading tags for SEO today

 Your website headings are crucial for helping you rank in relevant search results and drive interested leads to engage with your content.
 By tactfully planning your headings for each page of content, you’ll help your site rank better in search results.